preethimaran/Poem-Generator-using-Transformer/README.md

 The misty forest of the sun-flowered moon, a dark and deep one;—where I am not yet but in my youth.
 This night is all this restful for me: there are no more hours that lie before them so long as they last?
 No longer must sleep make us weary by itself or with it be left alone to spend these two nights at ease under some tree above their house where you have stayed many years without any other than your own!
 "Oh let him come back from his solitude into our room again!" said we on each side till he came out laughing

-## Skills Demonstarted
+## Skills Demonstrated
 - NLP
 - Transformer
 - LLM
-- Finetuning on custom dataset
+- Finetuning on custom dataset (transfer learning)
 - Training and checkpointing
-- Text generation pipeline
+- Text generation using a prompt pipeline